Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Whoever was outside knocked again.

-“...Come in.”
+"...Come in."

 It was his personal aide, Hagen Hodgkins, who turned the light on as he entered.
 The young man should have been asleep, but instead he looked like he’d dressed hastily, forgetting a few details about his suit.
 His shirt cuffs weren’t buttoned up, and his tie was sloppy.

-“Mister President, I’m afraid it’s bad news.”
+"Mister President, I’m afraid it’s bad news."

-“What happened?”
+"What happened?"
 Sartori asked, sitting up and stretching.
 He suspected he knew, but Hagen wasn’t in the loop.
 He hadn’t needed to know, and he was too honest, too idealistic and too innocent anyway.

-“I’m… afraid we just got an urgent message from Folctha, sir.
+"I’m… afraid we just got an urgent message from Folctha, sir.
 The Agriculture Secretary was, um...
-He was… they found him dead in his hotel room, sir.”
+He was… they found him dead in his hotel room, sir."

-Sartori swung his legs out of bed and looked down at his feet. “...Ross is dead?” he asked.
+Sartori swung his legs out of bed and looked down at his feet. "...Ross is dead?" he asked.
 He didn’t need to fake the grief in his voice.

-“Yes sir.
-I’m sorry, sir.”
+"Yes sir.
+I’m sorry, sir."

-“What happened?”
+"What happened?"

-“They… found him in his bed sir.
-They think it was probably a heart attack or something, but...”
+"They… found him in his bed sir.
+They think it was probably a heart attack or something, but..."

 Sartori sighed.
-“Well… if so, at least it was quick,” he said.
-“And merciful.”
+"Well… if so, at least it was quick," he said.
+"And merciful."

 An evil, primitive part of his brain supplied the opinion that quick and merciful was a lot better than the treasonous fuck deserved.
 He crushed that thought and stood up.
-“I’ll get dressed,” he declared.
-“And we’ll prepare for the morning press release.”
+"I’ll get dressed," he declared.
+"And we’ll prepare for the morning press release."

-“I’ll get you a coffee.”
+"I’ll get you a coffee."

-“Get one for yourself,” Sartori replied.
+"Get one for yourself," Sartori replied.
 Hagen shut the door and he stood in the middle of the room to balance himself.

 He’d authorized plenty of deaths.
 Most had been terrorists and criminals in far-flung corners of the world, and the authorization had been vicarious, filtered by giving his approval to CIA action, air strikes, SEAL teams or other such applications of the state’s occasional duty to end lives.